funcool/clojure.jdbc/docs/intro.rst

 You can see a full license on "LICENSE" on the project root.

-Some initial ideas are taken from clojure.java.jdbc library (version 0.2) but now clj.jdbc is entirelly written from scrach and not contains any original code.
+Some initial ideas are taken from clojure.java.jdbc library (version 0.2) but now clj.jdbc is entirelly written from scratch and not contains any original code.

 This is a original license agreement taken from clojure.java.jdbc for give thanks for all offors for that library: